What is the Seguin Economic Development Corporation and what do we do?

 Does the SEDC offer financial assistance/incentives for business development and/or expansion?

 Yes, for a qualifying business and/or industry a series of creative financial incentives can be offered to promote job growth and development.
-For more information regarding financial incentives and programs available in Seguin, visit our Local Incentives and State Incentives pages.
+For more information regarding financial incentives and programs available in Seguin, visit our Local and State Incentives page.

 What programs are available for small business?

 The Small Business Development Center (SBDC) at the University of Texas San Antonio (UTSA) provides business owners with free, confidential business advising.
 Through the SBDC, we also are able to provide your business access to workshops designed for small business owners, valuable research resources and a professional referral network.

 Does the SEDC have information on sites and/or buildings available for sale or lease?